rust-lang/book/nostarch/chapter09.md

 In the context of Listing 9-7, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
-If an error occurs, the `?` operator will return early out of the whole function and give any `Err` value to the calling code.
+If an error occurs, the `?` operator will return early out of the whole function and give an `Err` value to the calling code.
 The same thing applies to the `?` at the end of the `read_to_string` call.